aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 ### Input Matrix

-The main idea of a neaural network is to be able to solve our problems and there is no shortage of the problems that can be solved, may it be classification or regression or unsupervised learning.
+The main idea of a neural network is to be able to solve our problems and there is no shortage of the problems that can be solved, may it be classification or regression or unsupervised learning.
 But here's where it gets a little tricky, all the operations that we do are mathematical in nature and we won't always get the data which is numerical, for example text data, what do we do in that case?

 Well, let's take a simple example we have to classify fruits with features as colour, taste, mass and two types of fruits(classes) Apple and Orange.
 Now mass is a numerical value, shouldn't be a problem when it passes through the NN.
 However colour and taste are text values, but there is a simple way out here, since meanings of the words red and orange are not required but only the value that they posses we can simply index them({"red":0, "orange":1}) and use those numbers as inputs for NN.
 Same goes for the feature taste.